-Where does the seller come in?
-The seller’s job is to meet a buyer along the buyer’s journey, gently guiding them towards a favorable purchasing decision using valuable content.
+The social seller’s job is to meet a buyer along the buyer’s journey, gently guiding them towards a favorable purchasing decision using valuable content.

 These three tactical elements of Social Selling can be automated with tools like LinkedIn and fed with content to nurture relationships.

-Organizations are already creating these departments, which typically include a content marketer, SDR representative and sales executive, who act as one business unit within the larger organization.
+Several revenue organizations already have these departments.
+The core members include a content marketer, an SDR representative, and a sales executive, and they function as one business unit within the larger organization.
 The content marketer helps create the story, the SDR uses that content to open up new relationships, and the sales executive works to close the deal.

 Prior to enrolling your sales team in a digital selling workshop, it is crucial to identify your sales organization’s goals and its success metrics, and then determine how these will be measured.
 The focus of the digital selling workshop should be on KPI’s, along with making adjustments to the CRM to track them.
-The effective digital selling training, such as The ScalePipeline System, creates behavioral change and measurable outcomes that prove return on investment.
+An effective digital selling training, such as The ScalePipeline System, creates behavioral change and measurable outcomes that prove return on investment.